reymon359/how-to-live/advices/Apologize/index.md

 ## Quotes

-> “Never ruin an apology with an excuse.”
+> Never ruin an apology with an excuse.
 > – Benjamin Franklin

-> “If an apology is followed by an excuse or a reason, it means they are going to commit same mistake again they just apologized for.”
+> If an apology is followed by an excuse or a reason, it means they are going to commit same mistake again they just apologized for.
 > – Amit Kalantri

-> “Apologizing does not always mean you’re wrong and the other person is right.
-It just means you value your relationship more than your ego.”
+> Apologizing does not always mean you’re wrong and the other person is right.
+It just means you value your relationship more than your ego.
 > – Mark Matthews

-> “Sincere apologies make deposits; repeated apologies interpreted as insincere make withdrawals.
-And the quality of the relationship reflects it.”
+> Sincere apologies make deposits; repeated apologies interpreted as insincere make withdrawals.
+And the quality of the relationship reflects it.
 > ― Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change

 ## Resources